 The four applicants worked at the Federal State Unitary Enterprise “All- Russia State Television and Radio Broadcasting Company” in Russia.
 All four of them performed different functions - the first applicant (Pavel Zarubin) worked as a reporter, the second applicant (Alexander Makarov) worked as a sound operator, the third applicant (Andrey Melnikov) was a cameraman, while the fourth applicant (Alexey Kazakov) acted as a chief editor. (para.
 2)

-An event called the Vilnius Russia Forum (“the Forum”) was held in Lithuania in 2016, which discussed topical issues relating to Russia.
+An event called the Vilnius Russia Forum (“the Forum”) was held in Lithuania in 2016, which discussed topical issues relating to Russian economy, polity, its internal and external affairs, human rights and international relations.
 Several political opposition activists from Russia also participated in this Forum. (para.
-3) The applicants attempted to interview these participants without any accreditation for the Forum.
+3) The applicants also attempted to interview these participants, albeit without any accreditation for the Forum.
 It was reported that they caused a lot of disruption in trying to gain access to the Forum’s venues.
 Press interviews recorded the statements of the Head of the State Security Department (“the SSD”) and the Minister of Foreign Affairs in the following manner: "the applicants had engaged in ‘provocations’ and ‘hooliganism’ and they had sought to ‘psychologically terrorise’ the members of the Russian political opposition participating in the event.” (para.
 5)

 On 9 March 2016, the Migration Department under the Ministry of the Interior decided to expel the applicants from Lithuania under Article 126 § 1 (3) of the Law on the Legal Status of Aliens because their actions constituted a threat to national security.
 It was also decided that the applicants would be banned from re-entering Lithuania for one year under Article 133 § 3 of the same law. (para.
 6)

 Later, the applicants appealed against said decisions to the Vilnius Regional Administrative Court (“Vilnius Court”).
-A joint appeal was lodged by the first three applicants and a separate appeal was lodged by the fourth applicant, but the arguments presented by all of them was essentially the same. (para.
-8) It was submitted by the applicants that “they had arrived at the Forum as journalists and had approached its participants in a polite and peaceful manner, but some of them along with the organisers had attacked the applicants and their equipment.” (para.
-9) When they had tried interviewing a well-known Russian opposition political activist at a Vilnius hotel, the participants in the Forum had attempted to take away their microphones and video-cameras and call the police.
-The applicants submitted that the decisions of the Migration Department had not specified which of their actions had constituted a threat to national security, especially since they had not been suspected of any criminal activity.
-They had all been subjected to the same decisions, without taking into account that their journalistic roles were different and that all of them had participated in all the events separately, and not together.
+A joint appeal was lodged by the first three applicants and the fourth applicant filed a separate appeal, but the arguments presented by all of them were fundamentally the same. (para.
+8) It was submitted by the applicants that “they had arrived at the Forum as journalists and had approached its participants in a polite and peaceful manner, but some of the participants and organisers had attacked the applicants and their equipment.” (para.
+9) When they had tried interviewing a well-known Russian opposition political activist at a Vilnius hotel, two participants in the Forum had attempted to take away their microphones and video-cameras and call the police.
+The applicants also submitted that the decisions of the Migration Department had not elaborated on which of their actions had constituted a threat to national security, especially since they had not been suspected of any criminal activity or penalised in any manner.
+They had all been subjected to the same decisions, without taking into account that their differing journalistic roles and that all of them had participated in all the events separately, and not together.
 Furthermore, since the Forum was based on Russian issues and the applicants had only tried to interview Russian public figures, it could not be said that the actions of the applicants at the Forum had threatened Lithuanian national security.
-The decisions had disproportionately affected their right to freedom of expression.
-Lastly, the applicants submitted that their right to a fair hearing had also been violated as the decisions were based on classified information to which they did not have access.
+As such, these decisions had disproportionately affected their right to freedom of expression.
+Lastly, the applicants submitted that their right to a fair hearing had also been violated as the decisions were based on classified information that they were not given access to.